Mordorreal/redmine_document_library_gdrive/README.md

 5. Enable GDrive and Google+ API in Google Developer Console for your project.

+6. Type GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET as ENV with data from Google Project.

 ## Uninstalling a plugin
 1. Run the following command to downgrade your database (make a db backup before):
 `rake redmine:plugins:migrate NAME=plugin_name VERSION=0 RAILS_ENV=production`